isabella232/advertising-cloud.en/help/user-guide/measurement/campaign-reporting/email-reports.md

 * To verify if your advertiser has cross device enabled, check your [advertiser settings](https://www.tubemogul.com/adcloud/settings/profile/advertiser-list?&action=ADVERTISER_LIST_SEARCH) [page](https://www.tubemogul.com/adcloud/settings/profile/advertiser-list?&action=ADVERTISER_LIST_SEARCH) under General > Integrations > “Cross-device attribution”.
 To have your advertiser be setup for cross-device, please contact your account manager.

-**Conversion Reporting Based On**
+##### Conversion Reporting Based On

 This affects the datesee Conversion Metrics and Custom Goals are associated with.
 “Conversion Timestamp” will show values based on the day the conversion event happened.
 “Event Timestamp” will show values based on the day the impression or click happened.

-**Combinations**
+#### Combinations

-The report will automatically include all combinations of theattribution options you have chosen.The column label will include values indicating which options apply to that metric.
+The report will automatically include all combinations of the attribution options you have chosen.The column label will include values indicating which options apply to that metric.

-For example, if you choose the following options...
+For example, if you choose the following options, you will see two different columns for each of your Conversion Metrics.
+If you had chosen “orders” as a conversions metric your report would include these columns.

 ![Combo](assets/combo.png)

-...you will see two different columns for each of your Conversion Metrics.
-If you had chosen “orders” as a conversions metric your report would include these columns.

-**Add Email Recipients**
+#### Add Email Recipients**

 In this section, you can specify who you’d like to receive the report, and how frequently.
 Reports can be sentmultiple email addresses and each recipient can be set to have their report delivered at aspecific interval:a one-time, daily, weekly or monthly basis.